Galois cohomology of reductive groups over global fields

+In Appendix \ref{app:crossed} we recall the definition of the first group cohomology set with coefficients in a crossed module.
 In Appendix \ref{app:duality} we prove some duality assertions, and in Appendix \ref{app:fiber} we prove a lemma dealing with fiber products.
-In Appendix \ref{app:Kaletha} we gather some useful formulas describing Tate cohomology in terms of homogeneous and inhomogeneous cocycles.
+Appendix \ref{app:cheat-sheet} is a cheat sheet for Tate cohomology in low degrees.
+The arXiv version \cite{BorKal23} of this paper contains Appendix F, which is the listing of a computer program and its output; see \S\ref{ss:computer}.

 In the body of the paper, besides dealing with global fields $F$, we also deal with non-archimedean local fields, and rederive classical results of Kottwitz.